 Whether at work or home, sitting for long hours gripping the steering wheel can contribute to back pain, and road vibration can make matters worse.
 Having to step up to get into large vehicles and equipment has additional ergonomic considerations.
 The following links provide steps you can take to reduce your chances of suffering from driving and other vehicle - related problems.

-SAIF – Safe Vehicle Entry and Exit
+SAIF – 3 is Key: Safe entry and exit

 Loughborough University, UK – Vehicle Ergonomics: Best Practice Guide